victor5lm/BC_Risk_BN/README.md

 # BC_Risk_BN

-Breast cancer risk mapping through Bayesian Networks
+The following repository contains the code used in "Breast cancer risk mapping through Bayesian networks", adapted from the original code associated with the [CRC_Risk_BN](https://github.com/DanielCorralesAlonso/CRC_Risk_BN)) repository.